 Today I want to talk about those challenges and give you a few ways you can tackle them.

 Working remotely can be lonely.
 The idea of working from home may seem pretty glorious at first, but it can quickly become isolating, unmotivating, and quite frankly, a little depressing.

-Working from home can get some boring sometimes if you have no one to talk to.
+Working from home can get boring sometimes if you have no one to talk to.
 It feels like everything that you do is getting more digitalized every day and the lack of human interaction can make you go nuts.

 I had this problem at the beginning, but I found a few ways to get over it.
 Right now I’m working from our local tech hub where I met some great people who are now my friends.
 Working from a tech hub can give you access to expertise and most of the time you will find at least one developer or a marketer in there.
 Some tech hubs are super cheap.
 Right now I’m paying the whopping price of 20$/month for access to their offices.
 (If you are around, feel free to come over for some coffee)